Mofahdi/VASP_2_Wannier90/README.md

 <dl>
 <dt><code>jarvis-tools</code></dt>
-<dd>The method I implemented to install jarvis-tools is through running the following in the command line:
+<dd>The method I implemented to install jarvis-tools is through running the following in the command line:<br />
 <code> pip install -U jarvis-tools </code>

 for more information on how to install jarvis-tools with the source code, please use this [link](https://github.com/usnistgov/jarvis)</dd>
 </dl>

 ## Gratitude
-* to copy this repository to your own computer please run the following in the command line:
+* to copy this repository to your own computer please run the following in the command line: <br />
-</code>git clone https://github.com/Mofahdi/vasp_wannier90 </code>
+<code>git clone https://github.com/Mofahdi/vasp_wannier90 </code>

 * if you have any questions or would like to see more functionalities in this script, please do not hesistate to email me at malfahdi@email.sc.edu
-* also please consider reading my published work in Google Scholar using this [link](https://scholar.google.com/citations?user=5tkWy4AAAAAJ&hl=en&oi=ao)
+* also please consider reading my published work in Google Scholar using this [link](https://scholar.google.com/citations?user=5tkWy4AAAAAJ&hl=en&oi=ao) thank you :)